Spriggans12/StravaActivitiesUpdater/README.md

 I like Strava for keeping track of my mileage.
 I use it a lot, and I like having wear information on my bikes that way.

-I have two bikes : a road bike I use for competition / training, and a work bike I use twice a day.
+I have two bikes : a *road bike* I use for competition / training, and a **work bike** I use twice a day.

-I used to only record my road bike rides, because if I was to record work rides, the mileage would count on my default bike, the road one.
+I used to only record my *road bike* rides, because if I was to record **work rides**, the mileage would count on my default bike, the *road one*.
-If I did record my work rides, I would have to load Strava every day to change the bike used during my commutes manually...
+If I did record my **work rides**, I would have to load Strava every day to change the bike used during my commutes manually...
 Every day...

 So this is why this program is here !
-It makes my commutes use the work bike, and it makes these rides privates, so my friends are not spammed with me riding half an hour twice a day.
+It makes my commutes use the **work bike**, and it makes these rides privates, so my friends are not spammed with me riding half an hour twice a day.

+In my Strava profile, I've set my *road bike* set as default.
+These road activities won't be updated by this program, because either they are longer than my work commutes, or they are done on week-ends.

 ## How it works

 The program uses both Strava v3 API and Strava's website to update your activities.

 The activities that will be updated will be :
 * Activities performed from monday to friday.
 So no week-end rides will ever get updated.
 * Activities that are smaller than **`app.max_time_to_update`**.
 * Activities that are not already flagged by Strava as commutes.

 The program will then, for each matching activity :
 * Through the use of the API, change the activity's name, description, used bike, and commute-flag.
 * Though the website, turn your activity private.